CopterExpress/clover/docs/en/djs_phoenix_chetak.md

 ### Additional Information

 In 2017, a student committee for DJS Phoenix was formed.
-In India, our team has participated in a number of contests, including IDRL-IIT GandhiNagar (sixth rank), IDRL-SVPCET Nagpur(second rank) and TECHNOXIAN (second place out of 50 national teams) .In COPTERHACK-2021, our team participated, and we placed eighth internationally.
+In India, our team has participated in a number of contests, including IDRL-IIT GandhiNagar (sixth rank), IDRL-SVPCET Nagpur(second rank) and TECHNOXIAN (second place out of 50 national teams).
+In CopterHack-2021, our team participated, and we placed eighth internationally.
 We are back with improved concepts after learning from the previous season.

 For more information checkout gitbook: https://djs-phoenix.gitbook.io/chetak-faster-than-you-can-imagine/.